 Little did I know that this would really transform my career as I knew it.
 We are working on our 5th event and we seem to be on to something.
 I’ve always known I wanted to help people, and to see thousands of people come to the event and leave inspired by something I helped create, it’s an amazing feeling.

 But despite all this success and fame, something inside me just wasn’t being fulfilled.
 Every year we struggled to break even financially at Go Media and with WMC Fest.
 We couldn’t get back to our financial success before the layoffs.
 I started losing my desire for fame and fortune and I was questioning everything I was doing.
 I felt into a deep depression in 2011 into 2012.

 I kept creating and keeping on but something was killing me from the inside.
 I didn’t feel like it was ok to be depressed because my job depended on me so much and I wasn’t able to give 100%.
 But in June of 2013 I started having one thing after another unfold before me that would change my life.
 I started having epiphanies about life.
 About who I am and why I do the things I do.
 It took me by surprise but it opened my eyes and heart to my own spirituality.
 Before that I was not a spiritual person in the slightest, but suddenly life took on new meaning.
 I couldn’t explain it.

 Since then I’ve been on a quest to find my own personal Truth.
-I’m discovering that my life purpose is awaken myself to my true potential as a creator.
-And to help others realize their true potential as creators themselves.
+I’m discovering that my life purpose is awaken myself to my true potential as a creator, and help others do the same.
 It’s been a crazy rapid-fire journey that has expanded my awareness and perspective on life.

 While this development is relatively new, I’m eager to discover where it will lead me next.